-The executor of your family will is the person who will manage your assets and the plan you set forth in your will.
+The executor of your family will is the person who will manage your assets and the plan you set forth in your documents.
 Choose someone that you trust and that you know will ensure your wishes are seen through.

 When making your decision, consider the age, health and location of the family members you are contemplating.
 If you’d really like your kids to live with your brother, but he lives across the country, is that best for your children?
 It may be.
 It may not be.

-For example, this could include donations to certain charities, leaving gifts to family members and whether or not you want to be cremated or buried in a Superman costume.
+For example, this could include donations to certain charities, leaving gifts to family members, and whether or not you want to be cremated or buried in a Superman costume.

 You don’t want the “will discovery” to be a big dramatic movie when you die.
 Make sure your chosen executor knows that you want them in this role and make sure they are okay with it.

 Regarding being the caretaker of your kids, this is especially important to talk with this chosen family member or friend to ensure they are up for the responsibility if the situation arises.
 You don't want this to be a surprise.

 If you have been divorced, have children from other marriages, have property in other states or own a business, consider seeking out a trusted lawyer who can help you draft your will.

 If you don’t have a UPS Store near you, check out the Notary Rotary.
-Not only does it have a super slick rhyming name, it will help you find a local notary near you just by entering your zip code.
+Not only does it have a super slick rhyming name, but it will also help you find a local notary near you just by entering your zip code.

-For your witnesses, this can be anyone who is over 18, provides their contact information and is willing to spend five minutes with you watching you sign the documents.
+For your witnesses, this can be anyone who is over 18, provides their contact information, and is willing to spend five minutes with you watching you sign the documents.
 We were able to snag two kind witnesses that were already at the UPS Store buying some overpriced packing tape and boxes.

 It is smart to choose witnesses that aren’t going to inherit anything in your will.
 This keeps the situation clean, tidy and drama-free.

-Keep your will in a place that is away from light, heat and humidity.
+Keep your will in a place that is away from light, heat, and humidity.
 You could consider a filing cabinet that is lockable, a fireproof safe or even a safety deposit box at your local bank.

 Set a calendar reminder (Google Calendar, iCalendar, etc) to review your will annually to ensure it still reflects your current wishes.
 Have a quick discussion with your spouse about how your will reads and make sure you are both still in agreement with all of the details.